pylattice/MitoTNT/docs/6_post_analysis.md

 post_analysis.compute_fragment_diffusivity()
 ```

-The data is saved in `*diffusivity.csv` files.
+The data is saved in `analy_motility_dir/*diffusivity.csv` files.
 Each row is a node/segment/fragment.
 The columns are explained below.
 ### Columns

  - `center_frame_id`: selected frame for determining the segment/fragment diffusivity.
 N/A for node diffusivity.